Gift guide for astronomy lovers: Here's the best skywatching gear

 Buy it on Amazon for $179 (normally $200).

-If you're easing into the astronomy scene, a tabletop reflector telescope is probably a better choice.
+If you're easing into the astronomy scene, a smaller, ultra-portable reflector may be the way to go.
 This one from Amazon costs only $99.

 Buy it on Amazon for $99 (normally $110).